fmbot-discord/docs/docs/supporter.md

 - Sponsor charts
 - Your name in `supporters`

+#### All your music
+- Lifetime scrobble history stored for extra stats
+- All artist/album/track playcounts cached (up from top 4/5/6k)
+- Full Discogs collection stored (up from last 100)

 #### Add more friends
 - Friend limit raised to 18 (up from 12)
 - Applies to all commands, from `friends` to `friendwhoknows`

-#### All your scrobbles
-- Lifetime scrobble history stored for extra stats
-- All artist/album/track playcounts cached (up from top 4/5/6k)

 #### Get featured
 - Every first Sunday of the month is Supporter Sunday